Oly-via/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-#This is a readme file for 0x03 shell, init files, variables and expansions
+#This is a readme file for 0x03 shell, init files, variables and expansions.